DnomaidGit/AndroidIotMqtt/README.md

 ## Why am I open-sourcing it?
 1. I got help all around from open-source community, and it is time for me to help back.
 2. A big problem of hobby projects is they lack continuity.
 I believe open sourcing the app could allow this app to be kept improving.
+3. The list of IoT devices is very small and the code is ready to add more devices in the future.

 ## Links
 ***